 Three Methods for Cleaning Bean Seeds

 There are three basic ways to remove the beans from the husks:

-To use this method, place all of your bean pods in a sack or pillow case, then repeatedly smack it against the inside of a large bucket or even against a wall or fence.
+- The Feed Sack (or Pillow Case) Method: To use this method, place all of your bean pods in a sack or pillowcase, then repeatedly smack it against the inside of a large bucket or even against a wall or fence.
 This will dislodge the beans from the pods.
 Pick out the beans and compost the chaff and other debris.